Closing costs you should expect

-There are certain ordinary fees associated with closing the sale of a house.
-These fees are usually split between the buyer and seller, as noted in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Louisiana to help show you through the transaction.
+There are certain typical expenses associated with closing the sale of a house.
+These costs are often divided between the buyer and seller, as directed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Louisiana to help show you through your process.

 • Points (optional)